vertcli/machine_learning/pima_indians_onset_of_diabetes/README.md

     * This will show up a pair-plot to see the correlation between the features of our dataset.
     * It will also export this plot into the `img` folder.
 * Run `python glass_ada_boost_classifier.py`.
     * This will run one-vs-all adaptive boosting classifier with different number of estimators.
-The dataset is divided into 10 folds and we do a cross validation across the folds.
+The dataset is divided into 10 folks and we do a cross validation across the folks.
 The output of the algorithm is one accuracy score for each training and a graph with box-plot of the accuracy vs the number of estimators.
 Note: this graph is also exported to the `img` folder.

 Extending this
 -------------------------